• Home

 I'd struggle to call any of Microsoft's apps intuitive, but OneNote is familiar.
 If you've used any version of Word, Excel, or PowerPoint in the last decade, you'll be right at home.
 It's certainly better for sitting down and taking notes during a class or meeting than scrawling reminders at a grocery store, but it can do both.

-Microsoft—through its partnership with OpenAI—is one of the biggest proponents of AI, and it's adding an AI feature called Copilot to most of its apps.
+Microsoft—through its partnership with OpenAI—is one of the biggest proponents of AI, and it's added an AI assistant called Copilot to most of its apps.
 In OneNote, Copilot is able to create, summarize, and edit text, as well as help you understand your notes.
-For now, it's only available to some Microsoft 365 customers, so it didn't really factor into my decision-making process for this year's list, but if you're an enterprise OneNote user, it's worth a look.
+For now, it's only available to Microsoft 365 Copilot (Work) and Copilot Pro (Home) customers using the Windows app, so it didn't really factor into my decision-making process for this year's list, but if you're an enterprise OneNote user, it's worth a look.

 With OneNote's Zapier integration, you can automate OneNote to eliminate the hassle of moving information between apps.
 For example, Zapier can automatically create new notes in OneNote whenever you have a new task, note, or calendar event in another app.
 Learn more about how to automate OneNote, or get started with one of these pre-made workflows.